 If you are happy for Breww to automatically allocate your NR containers to your deliveries, on a first-expiry-first-out basis, then you don’t need to have the barcode on these labels.
 You can enable this setting in Settings → Delivery settings → Auto assign products → Auto assign non returnable casks and kegs.
 You can then use the “Auto assign” buttons in the deliveries area of Breww to let Breww pick an NR to use and assign it to the delivery.

 If you wish, when using this method, you can check the automatically assigned container’s batch number and make sure to deliver one from the same batch.
-This way you can still maintain full end to end traceability from ingredient to customer, but it’s slightly more error-prone as barcode scanning isn’t used to reduce the chances of mistakes.
+This way, you can still maintain full end-to-end traceability from ingredient to the customer, but it’s slightly more error-prone as barcode scanning isn’t used to reduce the chances of mistakes.

-If you use your own tracked containers, they will always have their own unique barcode fixed to the container which will uniquely represent them and all 3 label printing methods are suitable.
+If you use your own tracked containers, they will always have their own unique barcode fixed to the container, which will uniquely represent them, and all three label printing methods are suitable.

 If you would like to print a tracked container’s barcode on stock labels for tracked containers, you can do so by enabling the Display returnable barcode on stock labels option in Settings → Label settings.
 We don’t usually recommend this, from a practical point of view, as this means the correct stock label must be matched to the correct container after printing the labels, and the containers will have permanent barcodes on them already that can be scanned instead.